 We can feel very activating and lead us to behave in overly-anxious ways, for example, sending many texts if we don’t hear back from them, or calling them more than they are comfortable with.
 If we continue, these behaviours can sometimes causing harm to a relationship, conversely making it more likely the other person will leave.

 The good news is that if you display avoidant or anxious attachment styles, being aware of your patterns is the first step.
 You can then understand and make sense of what’s going on for you, and learn how to move yourself to a more secure attachment style in relationships, which is perfectly possible.
-If you would like to read more about attachment styles, particularly in romantic relationships, I highly recommend this book.
+If you would like to read more about attachment styles, particularly in romantic relationships, this book is a good starting point.

 In addition to our attachment template, attachment ‘wounds’ can occur throughout our lives, through psychological relationship traumas (e.g. neglect, sudden loss of someone you loved, abuse of any kind and bullying).
 If these happen in childhood or adolescence, they are likely to have a bigger impact on our still-developing brains and adult experiences can amplify these.